PK-HQ/colStimPipeline/README.md

 # colStimPipeline
+mainColStimPipeline, contains:
-Pipeline for designing optogenetic stimulation of columns
+1. Pipeline for designing light patterns for the optogenetic stimulation of cortical columns
+2. Analysis of behavior and neurophysiology from optogenetic stimulation experiments